StefanopuloZ/Snake-Game/readme.md

 ## Tehnologies

 All logic is in .js file using pure javascript.
+No back end here.
+Highscore is kept using Locale Storage.
 Beside simple css and html nothing else worth nothing has been used here.

 ### Created by Stefan Deak